It’s time to get our hands dirty. Something is broken and we have to fix it.

 But whence came poor habits?
 A healthy creature has strong self-correcting instincts.
 How could it persist in unhealthy behavior out of the blue?
 It makes no sense.
 Something must have happened to knock it far off course.
 Causation by poor habit fails in theory and practice.
 The awesome influence of trauma explains everything and reveals the solution.

 Suffice it to say I’m no scientific materialist.
-This quaint philosophy holds that a bludgeoned sensorium aided by computers is our only means of knowledge; that humans are so special that nature has exempted us from from its laws; and that technology and really anything generated by civilization itself is inherently good.
-Find excellent elaborations of the humor in this idea in Ishmael by Daniel Quinn and Rupert Sheldrake’s critique of scientism.
+This quaint philosophy holds that a bludgeoned sensorium aided by computers is our only means of knowledge; that humans are so special that nature has exempted us from from its laws; and that technology and really anything generated by civilization itself is inherently good until proven otherwise.
+Find excellent elaborations of the humor in this idea in Ishmael by Daniel Quinn, Running on Emptiness by John Zerzan, and Rupert Sheldrake’s critique of scientism.

 The human organism is resilient in some ways and vulnerable in others.
 Darkness allows our autonomic selves to put both these qualities to use fully.
 In blackness, in jetty refuge, in the soft keep of bedroom or cabin, we will right unfathomable wrongs.